Home

 The board should be something that will hold up to getting wet with the glue and not warp.
 You are going to spend a lot of time working on this thing, so you might as well put it on a durable background.

 Cardboard will probably warp.
-Foam-core or Alligator board may not warp, but they will flex and your seeds may not stay stuck.
+Foam-core or Alligator board may or may not warp, but they will flex and your seeds may not stay stuck.

 Framed

 You may want to consider a frame before you get the board.
-While not strictly required for Minnesota State Fair Crop Art, a frame can really add a nice finishing touch.
+While not strictly required for Minnesota State Fair Crop Art, a frame can really add a nice finishing touch, and it makes the piece easier to hang.

 There are frames for reasonable prices at most hardware stores, and at department stores.